khobar86/DVB-T2/README.md

 this won't work for you.
 </blockquote>

-You want a BDA driver and a TVR application.
+You need to choose a driver and a TVR to watch the broadcast itself,
-You don't need the DVBC driver nor DVBC TVR.
+<strong>You probably do not need the DVBC driver nor DVBC TVR.</strong>

-choose a driver (either 1.7 or 1.6) which are the same but 1.7 requires an additional Windows update install, then look below and download the application to view.
+For a driver, choose either 17xxxx or 16xxxx (older). the 17xxxx build also requires a installing an update for your Windows, you should prefer installing the 17xxxx builds.

 You can choose "any mix" of driver/application versions.

 <hr/>
 Driver(s):

-  Latest (v1.7):
+  Latest: Build 170427
-    AMDVBT2 BDA Driver 170427                       [4.16MB] &nbsp; <a href="https://github.com/eladkarako/DVBT2/raw/master/resources/AMDVBT2_Setup_170427.exe">AMDVBT2_Setup_170427.exe</a> &nbsp; <a href="https://www.dropbox.com/s/ffckhetzp3vmjio/AMDVBT2_Setup_170427.exe?dl=0">mirror</a>.
+    AMDVBT2 BDA Driver            [4.16MB] &nbsp; <a href="https://github.com/eladkarako/DVBT2/raw/master/resources/AMDVBT2_Setup_170427.exe">AMDVBT2_Setup_170427.exe</a> &nbsp; <a href="https://www.dropbox.com/s/ffckhetzp3vmjio/AMDVBT2_Setup_170427.exe?dl=0">mirror</a>.
-    AMDVBT2 BDA driver for DVBC Build 170427        [4.17MB] &nbsp; <a href="https://github.com/eladkarako/DVBT2/raw/master/resources/AMDVBC_Setup_170427.exe" >AMDVBC_Setup_170427.exe</a> &nbsp; <a href="https://www.dropbox.com/s/g7ckkst7gib86sc/AMDVBC_Setup_170427.exe?dl=0">mirror</a>.
+    AMDVBT2 BDA driver for DVBC   [4.17MB] &nbsp; <a href="https://github.com/eladkarako/DVBT2/raw/master/resources/AMDVBC_Setup_170427.exe" >AMDVBC_Setup_170427.exe</a> &nbsp;   <a href="https://www.dropbox.com/s/g7ckkst7gib86sc/AMDVBC_Setup_170427.exe?dl=0">mirror</a>.

     <blockquote>
-    Driver v1.7 requires a 'Security Update for Windows 7 (KB3033929)' which <a href="https://technet.microsoft.com/en-us/library/security/3033929.aspx">adds SHA-2 code signing support</a> for drivers.
+    Driver build 17xxxx requires a 'Security Update for Windows 7 (KB3033929)' which <a href="https://technet.microsoft.com/en-us/library/security/3033929.aspx">adds SHA-2 code signing support</a> for drivers.
       <a href="https://github.com/eladkarako/DVBT2/raw/master/resources/Windows6.1-KB3033929-x86.msu">Windows6.1-KB3033929-x86.msu</a> &nbsp; <a href="https://www.microsoft.com/en-us/download/details.aspx?id=46148">mirror</a>.
       <a href="https://github.com/eladkarako/DVBT2/raw/master/resources/Windows6.1-KB3033929-x64.msu">Windows6.1-KB3033929-x64.msu</a> &nbsp; <a href="https://www.microsoft.com/en-us/download/details.aspx?id=46078">mirror</a>.